ASTRO-EDU/cosienv/README.md

 # cosienv: Docker Environment for cosipy

-This project provides a Docker-based environment for `cosipy`, a tool used for simulating cosmic ray showers.
+This project provides a Docker-based environment for `cosipy`.
 The environment is set up with `conda` to manage dependencies, including the installation of `cosipy`.

 > **Note:** Currently, `cosipy` is not compatible with Python 3.11 and 3.12, mainly due to installation issues with a dependency (`astromodels`, see issues [#201](https://github.com/threeML/astromodels/issues/201) and [#204](https://github.com/threeML/astromodels/issues/204)).
 Therefore, this environment uses Python 3.10.